Search results for:

 To see more about how Hostwinds Firewall Profiles work, visit our Firewalls guide here.

 Volumes make it easy to store data that you need for specific instances or situations.
 They're readable and writable, so there are lots of ways they come in handy.

-Do you need to temporarily store logs for testing?
-Create a volume that’s easy to attach, then detach when you’re done.
+Do you need to store logs for testing temporarily?
+Create a volume that's easy to attach, then detach when you're done.
 Do you need a place to store backups?
-It’s normally going to be cheaper to create a volume than it would be to increase your disk space to accommodate the data.
+It's typically going to be cheaper to create a volume than it would be to increase your disk space to accommodate the data.

 Want to see how it works in detail?
 See our guide for managing volumes here.

-Think of snapshots as just that… a picture taken of exactly how your instance is setup and configured.
-Once you have a snapshot in hand, you can easily deploy a copy of that instance.
-If you’ve taken the time to setup, test and perfect an instance to be exactly what you need, you don’t have to go through all that again.
-Simply take a snapshot and spin up a new instance that’s exactly the same.
+Think of snapshots as just that—a picture was taken of exactly how your instance is set up and configured.
+Once you have a snapshot in hand, you can quickly deploy a copy of that instance.
+If you've taken the time to set up, test, and perfect an instance to be exactly what you need, you don't have to go through all that again.
+Take a snapshot and spin up a new instance that's the same.

 We have a guide here for managing your snapshots.